James Keatings: Inverness Caledonian Thistle

 On 13 May 2019, Inverness Caledonian Thistle announced the pre-contract signing of Keatings on a two-year deal.
 In February 2020, Keatings was at the centre of widespread media attention after he was sent off (a second yellow card) for simulation (diving) in the Scottish Challenge Cup semi-final win over Rangers Under-21s despite appearing to be body-checked by his opponent, meaning he would miss the final through suspension.

 After the club appealed in an effort to overturn the referee's decision, it was ruled the ban would be upheld, with no further explanation.
 This led to reactions from fans and from pundits such as Gary Lineker, who stated "Not even close to a dive.
 Would be an injustice to miss out on a cup final for this."
 The Scottish Football Association then rescinded the ban a week later, stating that the original appeal panel members had not considered all the available evidence, meaning their decision was "not competent".

 Raith Rovers

 Keatings signed a pre-contract agreement with Raith Rovers in March 2021, a two-year agreement due to begin in the summer of 2021.

 In September 2021 Keatings moved on loan to League One club Montrose.

 Forfar Athletic

-Despite struggling in his time with Raith and Montrose with a hip injury, Keatings joined Scottish League Two side Forfar Athletic with a vow to "to resurrect his playing career".
+Despite struggling in his time with Raith and Montrose with a hip injury, Keatings joined Scottish League Two side Forfar Athletic with a vow "to resurrect his playing career".

+Personal life

+In September 2025, Keatings was sentenced to 13 months' imprisonment, for money laundering, at Falkirk Sherriff Court.